 Can you believe summer is almost over!
-Today is the last official Creating Really Awesome Free Trips post for awhile.
-Next Thursday, I will share a round up of all 30+ cities!
-I hope you’ve enjoyed these posts as much as me.
-I ‘m excited to plan a few road trip adventures with Andy this year.
+Today is the last official Creating Really Awesome Free Trips post for awhile, but I know y’all will love today’s post- 10 free things to do in Houston Texas!
+I’m excited to plan a few road trip adventures with Andy this year.
 Key West is first up on our list, and we will most likely be in H-Town for Christmas where I will insist we do a few items on today’s list!

 Hi!
 I am Taylor from Taylor Made Creates showing you around Houston, TX!
 Houston is different from many big cities because it includes so many areas.
 I actually live in a suburb outside of Houston, but for us Houstonians, a 30 minute commute into town is nothing!
 Here are some of the thing I love to do with my family and friends without breaking the bank.

 This park is awesome, it is 12 acres of green space located right smack dab in the middle of downtown.
 It has a splash pad and an awesome playground for kids, it has a few restaurants and an upscale bar.
 I love the super cool color blocked wall that is becoming a popular photo shoot background.
 There is also a stage that hosts free live bands.

 Home of the Houston Astros.
 Now, this isn’t totally free but you can get tickets in the”nose-bleed” section to a game for only $5.00 a ticket.
 Another plus is that kids 14 and under are free all summer long and on Sundays, your kids can run the bases after the game.

 Houston has a TON of farmers Markets.
 I have even done a Farmers Market Bike Tour which is a 15 mile ride stopping at 3 farmers markets.
 I love them because even if you don’t buy anything (which isn’t possible) most of them have live bands, and artists and samples!

 4. Shopping at 19th Street in the Heights